Rachit742/Facies-Classification-Using-SVM/README.md

 # Facies Classifiaction Using ML
-Using support vector machine algorithm to assign facies to well log data.
-Training data has been assembled based on expert core description combined with wireline data from nine wells.
+A machine learning algorithm is run to predict facies from well log data.
+The dataset used is log data from nine wells that have been labeled with a facies type based on oberservation of core.The SVM algorithm uses the training data to fit an optimal hyperplane between the different classes (or facies, in our case).
+SVM implementation is done in scikit-learn.